Doxuno

 SECURITY DEPOSIT

-The Tenant shall pay a security deposit of ZAR 90 000,00 (ZAR 90 000) on or before the commencement date of this Agreement.
-The deposit shall be held by the Landlord in an interest-bearing trust account for the duration of the Lease Term.
-The deposit (together with accrued interest, if any) shall be refunded to the Tenant within 14 (fourteen) days after the expiry or termination of this Agreement and vacation of the Premises, less any amounts lawfully deductible for rental arrears, damages, or unpaid utility charges.
-The Landlord shall provide the Tenant with a written statement of deductions within the same 14-day period.
+The Tenant shall pay a security deposit of ZAR 135 000,00 on or before the commencement date.
+The deposit shall be held by the Landlord in an interest-bearing account.
+The deposit (with accrued interest, if any) shall be refunded to the Tenant within fourteen (14) days after the expiry or termination of this Lease and vacation of the Premises, less any amounts lawfully deductible for rental arrears, damages, or unpaid utility charges.
+The Landlord shall provide the Tenant with a written statement of any deductions within the same period.

 6.